WDAqua/SummaServer/README.md

 # SummaServer

-## Note: This repository is now mantained by QAnswer, it can be found under https://github.com/QAnswer/SummaServer.
+## Note: This repository is now mantained by QAnswer, it can be found [here](https://github.com/QAnswer/SummaServer).

 The SummaServer provides a service for entity summarizatioimg over RDF graphs.
 For example for the entity "Die Zeit", a German weekly newspaper, the summary over Wikidata is: